oyve/signalk-barometer-trend/README.md

 Calculate the pressure trend of a barometer.
 Are there foul weather on the way?

 ## Install & Use
-Note: To use this plugin you need a barometer connected to SignalK, i.e. the [bme680](https://www.google.com/search?client=firefox-b-d&q=bme680), outputting the sentence ''environment.outside.pressure'.
+Note: To use this plugin you need a barometer connected to SignalK, i.e. the [bme680](https://www.google.com/search?client=firefox-b-d&q=bme680), outputting the sentence `'environment.outside.pressure'`.

 Install the plugin through the SignalK plugin interface.\
 After installation you may want to 'Activate' it through the SignalK Plugin Config interface.